Constructor is similar to function that has a same name as the class in which it is resides .

 Constructor with default argument

-In a C++ language like a function, it is possible to declare a constructor with default argument.
+In a C++ language like a function, it is possible to declare a constructor with a default argument.

-Consider a following a following example:
+Consider a following the following example:

 Output

-When object (obj2) is created and constructor are called with argument(2 & 3) then value of x & y (2 & 3 respectively )will be used.
+When an object (obj2) is created and the constructor is called with arguments (2 & 3) then values of x & y (2 & 3 respectively )will be used.

 Copy Constructor